 - Bond Fee: Varies depending on credit rating and other factors

 Reciprocity means an adjuster holding a home state license can apply for an adjuster license in another state without having to take that state’s exam.
 If you want to learn more about reciprocity and why it’s vital to your success, visit our Reciprocity: The Truth About Adjuster Licensing Agreements Between States blog article.

-California does not grant reciprocal licenses.
-To become a licensed adjuster in California, you must pass the state exam.
+Unfortunately, California does not grant reciprocal licenses to adjusters from out of state.
+To become a licensed adjuster in California, you must pass their state exam.

 California Department of Insurance Contact Information

 Website: California Department of Insurance

 California Department of Insurance

 Visit CDI Contact Us to find the office closest to you

 Obtaining your home state license is the first step to a career as an insurance adjuster.
 Once you have your California home state license, you should apply for reciprocal licenses so you can work in more states, making you more attractive to potential employers.